9 Common CPAP Machine Side Effects & How To Fix Them

 Your partner may have complained that your mask blows air into their face.
 This can be caused by an air leak.
 It’s normal for a small amount of air to escape from your mask, but it shouldn’t interrupt your therapy or your partner’s sleep.

-CPAP mask leaks occur when the the mask incorrectly fits your face.
+Mask leaks occur when the mask incorrectly fits your face.
 If you use a mask that doesn’t provide a secure seal, you will likely experience air leaks.
-Those who wear a mask which is unsuitable for how they breathe will also experience leaks.
+Those who wear a mask that is unsuitable for how they breathe will also experience leaks.

-Many CPAP machine providers have intelligent apps to tell you how often air leaks happen and how to stop them (ResMed myAir, F&P myMask and Sefam Access).
+Many CPAP manufacturers provider have intelligent apps to tell you how often air leaks happen and how to stop them (ResMed myAir, F&P myMask and Sefam Access).
 Please be aware that these applications are only compatible with the brand’s specific products.

-Skin irritation can make wearing a CPAP mask uncomfortable and makes continuing therapy difficult.
+Another common therapy side effect is mask irritation, which can cause red marks and acne.
+This can make wearing a mask uncomfortable and make continuing therapy difficult.
 An incorrect-sized mask or style can cause red marks, rashes and acne on the face and around the nose.

 Nose sores

-Nasal pillows masks use two prongs that fit into the nostrils; some people find these to cause sores.
-Although, any type of nasal mask can dry out the nose as the airflow can become too cold, preventing your nose from naturally lubricating.
-To prevent nasal sores and irritation, you could add a CPAP humidifier to your therapy.
+Nasal pillow masks use two prongs that fit into the nostrils; some people find these to cause sores.
+However, any type of nasal mask can dry out the nose as the airflow can become too cold, preventing your nose from naturally lubricating.

 Dryness